RSS

 Real estate prices Durham Region 2024 chart

-Here is a look at average detached home selling prices daily over the past 2 months: Prices are stable over this period.
+Here is a look at average detached home selling prices daily over the past 2 months: Prices are rising recently.

 Durham Region Detached Home Prices Daily bar chart 2024